lux4rd0/kasa-collector/README.md

 - true
 - false

+`KASA_COLLECTOR_DEVICE_HOST` - REQUIRED

+The hostname of your supported Kasa devices.
+If you have more than one, list them separated by a comma.

 `KASA_COLLECTOR_HOST_HOSTNAME` - OPTIONAL

 This value represents the hostname that is running the Docker container.
 Docker creates a unique hostname each time a docker container is recycled.
 This entry is used in the Collector Info dashboard to know where the Collector is running.